Critical phenomena in the gravitational collapse of electromagnetic dipole and quadrupole waves: Electrodynamics

 In the absence of gravity, i.e.~in flat spacetimes, we may adopt the Minkowski metric in Maxwell's equations~(\ref{maxwell}), so that $\alpha = 1$, $\beta^i = 0$ and $K = 0$, and so that all covariant derivatives reduce to their usual flat expressions (in Cartesian coordinates, in particular, they reduce to partial derivatives).
-We may then derive analytical solutions to Maxwell's equations, representing electromagnetic waves of different multipole moments $\ell$, as follows.
+We may then derive regular analytical solutions to Maxwell's equations, representing electromagnetic waves of different multipole moments $\ell$, as discussed in Appendix \ref{sec:ana_sols}.
+In the following we list results for dipole, quadrupole, and octupole waves that feature a moment of time symmetry at $t =0$.